weareblahs/PHPProject/README.md

 # Known bugs

 - Tickets under `guest` cannot be deleted
-- All options under "Display options" must be ticked, otherwise the add query won't work
+- Apostrophes on film properties need to be replaced to `''` in order to let it work

 # Known functions